What is a 4xx status code?

 415 Unsupported Media Type

-This error typically arises when the client submits data or a file in a format that is not supported or recognized by the server, such as an unsupported image or document format.
+It arises when the client submits data or a file in a format that is not supported or recognized by the server such as an unsupported image or document format.

 416 Range Not Satisfiable

-The 416 Range Not Satisfiable error occurs when a client sends a request for a specific portion of a resource, but the server is unable to fulfil the request because the specified range is either invalid or unavailable.
+The 416 error occurs when a client sends a request for a specific portion of a resource, but the server is unable to fulfil the request because the specified range is either invalid or unavailable.

-This error is typically encountered when a client uses the "Range" header in the HTTP request to retrieve a specific byte range of a file or resource, but the requested range is outside the bounds of the available data.
-For example, a client might request bytes 2000-3000 of a file, but the file is only 1500 bytes long.
+This is mostly encountered when a client uses the "Range" header in the HTTP request to retrieve a specific byte range of a file or resource but the requested range is outside the bounds of the available data.

 417 Expectation Failed